meshcloud/meshcloud-docs/docs/platforms.openstack.md

 title: OpenStack
 ---

-The meshcloud IaaS layer enables you to allocate various infrastructure resources via the meshPanel or the OpenStack CLI.
-It is based on the OpenStack technology, which is a strongly supported open-source IaaS technology.
+You can manage OpenStack resources via the meshPanel or the OpenStack CLI.
 IaaS services include virtual machines in different flavors, network services and storage services, such as block and object storage.
-Scalability and automation bring great benefits to the use of Meshcloud's IaaS services.

 ## Supported Services